Particle Based Inference for Continuous-Discrete State Space Models: Introduction

 Thus, the overall method will be degenerate.
 From a probabilistic perspective, this issue arises because the dominating measure of the path-valued proposal for $X([s_{t-1},s_{t}])$ depends intrinsically on $X(s_{t-1})$.
 For the algorithm to be allowed to select any ancestral particle $X([s_{t-2},s_{t-1}])$, the path proposal for $X([s_{t-1},s_{t}])$ -- or, more precisely, of a transform of thereof -- must have a density w.r.t.~a reference measure that will not depend on the previous state via $X(s_{t-1})$.
 This is infeasible when working with $X([s_{t-1},s_{t}])$, but can be made possible via careful transforms of the signal process.
 Indeed, such a reparameterisation gives rise to a new CD-SSM formulation, for which both target and proposals have densities w.r.t.~the common reference measure $ \mathrm{Leb} \otimes \mathbb{W}_t$, with $\mathrm{Leb}(\cdot)$ denoting the Lebesgue measure of dimension $d$ and $\mathbb{W}_t[\cdot]$ the distribution of the standard $d_w$-dimensional Wiener process (to be fully specified in the sequel).
-The construction has connections with the transforms of \cite{chib:04, goli:08} used in the context of MCMC for SDE models.
+The construction has connections with the transforms of \cite{chib:04, goli:08} used in the context of MCMC algorithms for SDE models.

-\item[(C.iii)] The above two challenges are also present when one considers parameter inference for CD-SSMs via application of particle-based MCMC methods (e.g.~particle MCMC, particle Gibbs \citep{andr:10}).
-Advanced versions of particle Gibbs based on ancestral sampling improve mixing and have provably robust properties w.r.t.\@ $T$, see e.g.~\cite{gods:04, lind:14}.
+\item[(C.iii)] The above two challenges are also present when one considers parameter inference for CD-SSMs via application of particle-based MCMC methods (e.g.~particle Gibbs \citep{andr:10}).
+Advanced versions of particle Gibbs based on backward or ancestral sampling improve mixing and have provably robust properties w.r.t.\@ $T$, see e.g.~\cite{lind:13, lind:14}.
 Implementation of such sampling approaches in the CD-SSM setting immediately connects with the challenge raised in point (ii) above.
-In addition, in the CD-SSM setting, the full conditional of $\theta|\{X(s)\}_{s\in[0,s_T]}$ will be a Dirac measure for components of $\theta$ appearing in the diffusion coefficient $\sigma(s,X(s))$.
-This is a standard concern for data augmentation Bayesian methods for discretely observed SDEs \citep{robe:01}.
+In addition, in the CD-SSM setting, the full conditional of $\theta|X([0,s_T])$ will be a Dirac measure for components of $\theta$ appearing in the diffusion coefficient $\sigma(s,X(s))$.
+This is a standard concern when data augmentation Bayesian methods are applied upon discretely observed SDEs \citep{robe:01}.

 \end{itemize}